When you eat your muffins and other food and drink, the blood sugar sensor records your blood sugar levels.

-Check the reader at least 1-2 hours after meals to start to see which foods impact your blood sugar.
+Check the reader around 3 hours after meals to start to see which foods impact your blood sugar.

 Test your favorite foods.
 This is your chance to see how the food you love most affects your blood sugar, and get more personalized scores to your specific measurement in the future.

 Look for ways to reduce your blood sugar spikes by combining fats/protein with the carbs you eat.